RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/AddMenuEntry.md

 # AddMenuEntry

 ## Description
-Adds an entry to `Menu` with the contents of `Text`, The text will display highlighted if `HighlightEntry` is set to true.
+Adds an entry to `Menu` with the contents of `Text`.
+The text will display highlighted if `HighlightEntry` is set to true.

 ## Parameters
 - `Menu`
-The menu to setup, MENU_1 or MENU_2 are valid.
+The menu to add the entry to. `MENU_1` or `MENU_2` are valid.
 - `Text`
 New text to add in the menu.
 - `HighlightEntry`
-Boolean that determines if the text will be highlighted always.
+Determines if the text will always be highlighted.

 ## Return Value
 None.

 ## Syntax
 ```
-AddMenuEntry(int Menu, "string Text", bool HighlightEntry)
+AddMenuEntry(int Menu, string Text, bool HighlightEntry)
 ```

-## Examples
+## Example
 ```
-AddMenuEntry(MENU_1, "WELCOME TO THE SECRET SPECIAL STAGE", true)
+AddMenuEntry(MENU_1, "THIS IS AN EXAMPLE", true)
 ```